johnxu21/johnxu21.github.io/teaching/CS472/Timetable/Git_and_Github/msr.md

 ### Part 1.
 Clone your team's repository and add files (5 pts)

-By now, everyone should have a GitHub account and been given added to the team's repository as ```collaborators```.
+By now, everyone should have a GitHub account and been added to the team's repository as ```collaborators```.
 In the team repository there should be a file ```contributors.txt``` that contains the contributor list of the team.